urbyone/linuxlab/infra/part2/Part2.md

 curl $vm # Gets a response from the web server echo $vm # Show the IP Address to paste into your browser
 ```

+**_Welcome to nginx!_**
+_If you see this page, the nginx web server is successfully installed and working.
+Further configuration is required._

+_For online documentation and support please refer to nginx.org.
+Commercial support is available at nginx.com._

+_Thank you for using nginx._

 **You should now be able to visit the webpage of the nginx server from a web browser and have the following resources:**

 ![RSG](../../images/RG2.png)